Bora-Bozdogan/AI-Stereotype-Reseach/README.md

 ### BEFORE YOU USE ###

-+ Switch to the proper python version with the command
++ Switch to the proper python version with the command (any other python 3.9 works, but newer models like 3.14)

     `pyenv global 3.9.20`